DeyaZ88/magento/README.md

 ## Install

-Using FTP, upload entire contetn from inside upload folder to the root of your opencart store.
+Using FTP, upload entire content from inside upload folder to the root of your magento store.

 Note: please make sure the dir [Magento1 root folder]/var/connect is writable.

-## Upgrade

-1. Open your administration panel and go to System → Magento Connect → Magento Connect Manager.

-2. uninstall FORT_Payment_Gateway

-3. Reinstall the new FORT_Payment_Gateway plugin.

 ## Changelog